mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/ReleaseNotes/v2.2.0/README.md

 ![](mylocation_v2.1.1.png)

-However I figured out the way to control them separately.
+However, I figured out a way to control them separately.
 From the maps plugin v2.2.0, you can hide the `myLocationButton` but display the `blue dot`.

 ![](mylocation_v2.2.0-a.png)

 How about the opposite case?
-Yes, possible.
+Yes, it's possible.

 ![](mylocation_v2.2.0-b.png)